FantasyInternet/poetry/README.md

 ======
 A poetically dynamic and simple programming language that compiles to WebAssembly!

+*This project is still in early development!
+Use at your own risk!*

 Much features!
 Very hype!
 -------------------------
  - Easy to learn and use